User Guide: Multi-Factor AuthenticationPhabricator User Documentation (Application User Guides)

 For a description of the available factors, see the next few sections.

 TOTP stands for "Time-based One-Time Password".
-This factor operates by having you enter security codes from your mobile phone into Phabricator.
+This factor operates by having you enter authorization codes from your mobile phone into Phabricator.
 The codes change every 30 seconds, so you will need to have your phone with you in order to enter them.

 To use this factor, you'll download an application onto your smartphone which can compute these codes.
 Two applications which work well are Authy and Google Authenticator.
 These applications are free, and you can find and download them from the appropriate store on your device.